roybarkan2020/AbsGenome/README.md

 # Genome assembly workflow

-This repository includes the primary steps that were used for the assembly of the topical abalone (*Haliotis asinina*).
+This repository includes the primary steps that were used for the assembly of the topical abalone (*Haliotis asinina*) genome.
-The sequencing data for this assembly included PacBio HiFi reads (Sequel II platform), Iso-Seq (full-length cDNA using PacBio SMRT sequencing) from 5 different tissues, and Dovetail's Omni-C (proximity ligation).
+The sequencing data for the assembly included PacBio HiFi reads (Sequel II platform), Iso-Seq (full-length cDNA using PacBio SMRT sequencing) from 5 different tissues, and Dovetail's Omni-C (proximity ligation).
 Please refer to the GitHub link of each tool (provided) for more info and specifications.

 ## Main steps:
 1. Primary assembly